clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

    For reference, you can inspect the ``ister`` config file that `Clear Linux uses`_ for its releases.

-   Note that mixer automatically looks for a file named :file:`release-image- config.json`, but you can choose whatever name you want.
+   Note that mixer automatically looks for a file named :file:`release-image-config.json`, but you can choose whatever name you want.
    To use a different name, simply pass the :option:`--template path/to/file.config` flag when creating your image.

    Edit the config file to include all bundles that you want *preinstalled* into your image.
 The rest of the bundles in your mix will be available to your users via: